 Alex Barstow | Resident Artist (viola)/Marketing, Communications, and Development

-Alex Barstow is a graduate of the Five-Year Dual Degree Program at Tufts University and the New England Conservatory of Music, where he received a B.A. in Sociology and B.M. in Viola Performance in 2012.
+Alex Barstow came to Conservatory Lab out of the Five-Year Dual Degree Program at Tufts University and the New England Conservatory of Music, where he received a B.A. in Sociology and B.M. in Viola Performance in 2012.
 His viola studies include work with Carol Rodland, Marcus Thompson, and Paul Biss.
 As a lifelong resident of Massachusetts, he has been an active participant in the Boston arts scene, having ties to various arts institutions in the area, including the Boston Youth Symphony and the Pro Arte Chamber Orchestra.
-Alex is thrilled to be a part of the Conservatory Lab community where he has the opportunity to combine his interest in music, nonprofit management, and social justice.
+Alex is glad to be a part of the Conservatory Lab community where he has the opportunity to combine his interest in music and social justice.